UncleDoubleU/Congolese-Authors-Index/20250513-cai/README.md

 ## 🚧 Status

-This is an ongoing project—contributions, suggestions, and collaboration are welcome.
+This is an ongoing, suggestions, and collaboration are welcome.

----

-Feel free to fork, adapt, or reference.
-Let’s make Congolese literature more visible, searchable, and celebrated.